Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • vegetable oil - 80 g.

 Wash the prunes well and soak them in boiled water for 20 minutes.
-Then we drain the water into a separate container.
+Then pour the water into a separate container.
 Sift the flour with baking powder, add crushed nut grains, spices and sugar.
-Next, mix the water left from the prunes with oil and lemon zest.
+Next, mix the water left over from the prunes with oil and lemon zest.

-Pour the resulting mixture into flour and mix everything thoroughly.
+Pour the resulting mixture into the flour and mix everything thoroughly.
 Next, add prunes and beat everything with a spoon until it has an airy, homogeneous consistency.
-Put the dough into a mold and decorate it with nuts on top.
+Place the dough in the mold and decorate it with nuts on top.
 Bake the cake for 40-50 minutes.

 Dessert with ice cream and nuts

-A very tasty and healthy dessert made from Brazilian grains with ice cream. to prepare it you will need:
+A dessert based on Brazilian grains with ice cream will be very tasty and healthy. to prepare it you will need:

 • sugar - 150 g;